slint-ui/slint/api/rs/slint/mcu.md

     }))
     .unwrap();

-    // setup the UI
+    // Setup the UI.
     let ui = MyUI::new();
     // ... setup callback and properties on `ui` ...

-    // Make sure the window cover our all screen window.set_size(slint::PhysicalSize::new(320, 240));
+    // Make sure the window covers our entire screen. window.set_size(slint::PhysicalSize::new(320, 240));

     // ... start event loop (see later) ...